apetros/RAMSES_doc/interfaces/python/getting_started.rst

 Installing Anaconda
 ===================

-Although PyRAMSES can work with various Python versions, it has been developed and tested with Anaconda3.
+Although *pyramses* can work with various Python versions, it has been developed and tested with Anaconda3.
 This is convenient since it is bundled with Intel MKL, so there is no need to install the libraries separately.

 To make sure that you have the MKL libraries installed, you can use::